 However, you should not get vaccinated if:

-- You have active infection with COVID-19 and are under isolation, or
+- You have an active COVID-19 infection and are under isolation: you should wait until you have been released from isolation, or

 What are the common side effects of a COVID-19 vaccine?